Care homes (residential and nursing care)

 - older people;

-- adults with physical disabilities or sensory impairment;
+- people with physical disabilities or sensory impairment;

-Older people whom care managers have assessed as needing long term care in a care home will automatically receive a copy of the directory in a placement pack.
+If you are assessed as needing long term care in a care home you will automatically receive a copy of the guide in the placement pack.

 Checking standards in residential care

 The Care Quality Commission is the independent regulator of health and social care in England.
 It provides free, independent reports on the quality of your local homes and care services to help you make an informed choice.
 It also provides advice on What you can expect from a good care home.
 We recommend you view the most recent inspection report and quality rating before contacting a care home.

 Anyone who appears to have care and support needs is entitled to a care assessment to determine the level of support you need.
 You can get advice about the care you require irrespective of who will be paying for the care home.

 Paying for a care home is governed by the national Care and Support Statutory Guidance and can be a complex matter.
 Most people who live in a care or nursing home do not receive funding from us.
 You may wish to get advice about your own individual circumstances from an independent financial adviser.
 If you do qualify for funding from us you will be required to have a financial assessment.

 More detailed information is available in: Paying For Your Care Home booklet.